 Whenever I’m not at the Albion ‘caff’, which is most of the time, I long to be there.
 It has a great atmosphere, delicious food, homemade bread and a well-stocked shop supplying traditional English goods.

 My ideal time to visit is Saturday mornings, when delicious breakfasts/brunches are available and they serve side orders of pork crackling that I crave for weeks afterwards.
 It can get quite busy so be prepared to wait, but while you do you can peruse the cold desserts in the open-plan shop.
-There’s a lovely terrace outside, too – it has heaters now it’s freezing!
+There’s a lovely terrace outside, too.
 I really need to stop popping in on my way home to buy treats.